 The traps to watch for

-A few patterns to recognise before you sign up for anything labelled "free":
+A few patterns to recognize before you sign up for anything labeled "free":

 "Free forever" with feature gates that move.
 Some tools advertise a free tier but quietly remove features over time.
 If the tool is your primary listing system, that's a hostage situation.
 Read the changelog before you commit.